kunstmusik/blue/README.md

 If this is your first time using Blue, you might want to check out the manual, which is available within the program from Help menu (the "Blue Manual" menu option).
-The blue-users mailing list, accessible from http://blue.kunstmusik.com, is also a great place to ask questions.
+A version of the manual is also available [online](https://blue.kunstmusik.com/manual/html/index.html).
+The blue-users mailing list, accessible from https://blue.kunstmusik.com, is also a great place to ask questions.

 Example .blue project files are provided in the examples folder, located in the directory where blue is installed.
 (Note for OSX, if you are using the blue